 - Leeks are like spring onions.
 They are part of the onion family and normally have a few roots at the bottom just like a spring onion does.
 Just plant this part in soil and wait for new growth at the top.
 You double your harvest of leeks this way from the garden too!

 - Normal onions.
 Cut off the top part and leave the bottom.
 Plant in water or soil.
 New shoots will grow from the cut part.
+I recently did a project for regrowing onions from bottoms in this post.

 Now that you have the idea, try it with these veggies: